kiboschool/course-industry-experience-1/src/lessons/interviews/assignment.md

 - Set aside one hour (30-minutes to interview, 30-minutes to debrief) to conduct the interview
 - After the interview, your peer interviewer should submit the <a href="https://forms.gle/WLLEVSoir9dhRHhR9" target="_blank">interviewer evaluation</a>
-- WAfter the interview, you should submit the <a href="https://forms.gle/xzL6N7VKfpbLrn8y8" target="_blank">interviewee self evaluation</a>
+- After the interview, you should submit the <a href="https://forms.gle/xzL6N7VKfpbLrn8y8" target="_blank">interviewee self evaluation</a>

 #### Informational interviews